ravescovi/msca_32021/allegro/README.md

 ## Questions?

-- what is allegro?
+* What is allegro?
-- How to install on windows?
+* How to install on windows?
-- How to install on mac?
+* How to install on mac?
-- what are the basic functions on your local server?
+* What are the basic functions on your local server?

+:wq